-Interview with Dr. Azad Ali, Head of the Department of Clinical Psychology at Koya University.
+Interview with Dr. Azad Ali, Head of the Department of Clinical Psychology at Koya University

 The Kurdistan Region of Iraq has known a long history of violence and persecution, with decades of war, oppression, genocide, and dictatorship.
 Trauma is passed over from generation to generation and talking about mental health issues is still taboo.
 In Kurdistan, most mental health services are provided by psychiatrists, with the treatment approach relying primarily on medications.
-The mental health needs are significant, but qualified mental health professionals to help survivors recover from their experiences is lacking.
+The mental health needs are significant, but qualified mental health professionals to help survivors recover from their experiences are lacking.

 Dr. Azad Ali has been the Head of the Department of Clinical Psychology at Koya University (KU) since 2010.
 He obtained his Ph.D. in Psychology in Malaysia in 2004.
 According to Dr. Azad, clinical psychology is a relatively new field in Kurdistan.
-He reports:“Those who work as ‘clinical psychologists’, lack both knowledge and skills.
+He reports: “Those who work as ‘clinical psychologists’, lack both knowledge and skills.
 They lack updated knowledge about treatment approaches, and they also lack necessary training on specific psychotherapeutic skills.
 Graduates from psychology departments with bachelor degrees are not qualified to provide any sort of mental health care, even the most basic ones.
 What makes the situation worse is the fact that this area has been through a series of traumatic events for the past 40 years.”

 When you experience displacement and violence there are two things that are very important: reestablishing a sense of security and trust.
 “You have to deal with the traumatic event in a healthy way, so it promotes growth, rather than negative consequences.
 Providing mental health services for those who suffer from severe traumatic stress is a dire need”, says Dr. Azad.
 The reality in Kurdistan today is that people need help processing traumatic experiences, and there are very few qualified providers to offer this type of assistance.